AurasV/PL_Stuff_Java/README.md

-# PL_Stuff_Java
+# Computer Programming and Programming Languages 1 - Java
-My Programming Languages Course Activity and Homework Uni Stuff Basically, uninteresting
+My Computer Programming and Programming Languages 1 Homeworks and Activity